Emergency declaration guidelines for local elected and appointed officials (September 2015) available.

-Preliminary Damage Assessments for the December 2015 Pacific Storm were conducted jointly by FEMA, the Small Business Administration, OEM and local jurisdictions.
-They evaluated over $25 million in damages.
-Governor Kate Brown requested federal disaster aid that was approved by President Obama for the State of Oregon for Tribal and local recovery efforts.
-Federal funding is available to eligible state, tribal, local governments and certain private nonprofit organizations for emergency work and repair or replacement of facilities damaged in Clatsop, Columbia, Coos, Curry, Lane, Lincoln, Linn, Multnomah, Polk, Tillamook, Washington, and Yamhill counties.
-A Joint Field Office has been established in Salem to coordinate recovery efforts.
+Governor Kate Brown's request for federal disaster aid was approved by President Obama for the State of Oregon, tribal, and local recovery efforts in areas affected by the Pacific storm event in December, 2015.
+Preliminary Damage Assessments for the storm were conducted jointly by FEMA, the Small Business Administration, OEM and local jurisdictions.
+They evaluated approximately $40 million in damages.
+Federal funding was made available to eligible state, tribal, local governments and certain private nonprofit organizations for emergency work and repair or replacement of facilities.
+The following counties applied for federal disaster assistance: Clackamas, Clatsop, Columbia, Coos, Curry, Douglas, Lane, Lincoln, Linn, Multnomah, Polk, Tillamook, Washington and Yamhill counties.
+A Joint Field Office was established in Salem to coordinate recovery efforts.

 The State Emergency Coordination Center (ECC) is currently on standby.
 OEM’s Executive Duty Officer (EDO) is available 24/7.
 All requests for assistance or to talk with the EDO should be made by contacting OERS at 1-800-452-0311.
 Please report incidents by contacting OERS to ensure the state is able to notify the proper entities.